I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

-Tea is the widely most cosumed beverage in the world second to water, and can be found in approximately 80 percent of all U.S. households.
+Tea is the widely most consumed beverage in the world second to water and can be found in approximately 80 percent of all U.S. households.

-It is also one of the most healthiest beverages you can drink according to Huffingtonpost.com
+It is also one of the healthiest beverages you can drink according to Huffingtonpost.com

-Green tea offers ample health boosters that makes this tea well worth a drink.
+Green tea offers ample health boosters that make this tea well worth a drink.

 Green tea is packed with antioxidants called catechins, which are thought to work together with caffeine to make the body more effective at burning fat.